Adam-Color/AppUsageGUI/README.md

 * Optimize everything
 * Add support for tracking more than one executable per session
 * Add a better way to filter out non-GUI apps on macOS

-#### Version 2 ('v2-change-to-pyqt6' branch):

-> [!WARNING]
-> In **macOS**, PyQt6 conflicts with py-objc, leading to a broken venv.
-> As a result, v2 is not currently being worked on until this issue is fixed.

-* Merge and resolve changes from Develop into v2
-* Move to a single QT UI instead of multiple 'screens'
-* Add ways to analyze app usage data in the app